1. WHAT IS THE GUIDE ABOUT?

 10. I'M GOING TO PLAY AGAINST MY BEST FRIEND ONCE PER MONTH:

-Buy 2 x Two-Player Starter Sets, maybe add in 2 x Rivals Draft Set and a few booster packs.
+Buy 2 x Two-Player Starter Sets, maybe add in 2 x Allies of Necessity (the Convergence draft set) and a few booster packs (preferably from the Convergence cycle).
 That should keep you and your friend happy for the first couple of months, and if you still like it, you can add on.

 And why wold you buy two of each?
 Because in Star Wars Destiny characters are defined as being played with either 1 or 2 dice.
-A NON-UNIQUE character is always played with 1 die whereas a UNIQUE character can be played with either 1 or 2 dice.
+A NON-UNIQUE character is normally played with 1 die whereas a UNIQUE character can be played with either 1 or 2 dice.
 It is indicated on a character whether or not it's UNIQUE.
+When a character is played with 2 dice it is referred to as an "Elite Character".

 Because characters normally come with just a single die, i.e. the characters in the Two-Player Starter Set, you'll need to buy two of the sets in order to play your characters ELITE (with 2 dice).